MittalS211/DataScienceProjects/cover_to_cover/README.md

 Notebooks:

-**NOTE** if Notebooks are not rendering please copy the url go to https://nbviewer.jupyter.org/ to view the files
+**NOTE** if Notebooks are not rendering please copy the url and go to https://nbviewer.jupyter.org/ to view the files

 Cover_to_cover.ipynb contains the Similarity based Image Recommendation System